ginjo/vue-helpers/README.md

   </html>
 ```

-Result sent to the browser.
+Result sent to the browser:
 ```html
   <html>
   <head>